Find Grad Schools

 • Clinical Research Director

-In the United States, there were 120,000 jobs for Medical Scientist in 2016.
+There were about 120,000 jobs for Medical Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.4% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Medical Scientist by 2026.
-The BLS estimates 12,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 undefined